 Pan con Minuta

 The Pan con Minuta is most easily described as a fried Snapper sandwich.
 Pan is Bread, Con means with and Minuta refers to how they cut the fish during preparation, it’s a butterfly cut.
 The sandwich still has its tail attached and it adds to the integrity of the sandwich.
 I’m gonna go out on a limb here and say that some people eat the tail (actually I know they do).

 Pan con Tortilla

 Pan con Tortilla or Omelette Sandwiches are generally not pressed.
-Most spots will have you add the ingredients you like to the omelette.
-The standard being Ham, Swiss Cheese and Onions but may also include Peppers, Potatoes and Chorizo.
+Most spots will have you add the ingredients you like to the omelet.
+The standard being Ham, Swiss Cheese, and Onions but may also include Peppers, Potatoes, and Chorizo.
 All are good options and you need to find what the right combination is for you.

 Pan con Lechon

 The ingredients in this one are limited to Roast Pork, Onions and Cuban Mojo (Sour orange based marinade) on Cuban Bread.
 You might find Chicharrones added as a topping on the sandwich in some places, do not fight it, lol